krishnabairavi95/ecg_vbeats/README.md

 I have included train and test example images, the question mark labels in test images are the ones that need to be predicted; basically, the V labels alone needs to be returned and it's a binary classification task.
 Majority of the work was in pre-processing and arriving at the signal

-The model can be further advanced by using CNN's.
+The model can be further advanced by using CNN's and adding more features specific to ECG Signal like R-R interval distance